 Scabies mite, photomicrograph

 This is a photomicrograph of the scabies mite.
-They burrows into the skin, depositing both eggs and feces.
-A scabies infestation causes intense itching (pruritus) which leads to scratching and damage of the skin (excoriation).
-If left untreated, the infestation may last for years, and has been called the "seven year itch".
+This animal burrows in the skin, depositing both eggs and feces.
+Scabies infestation causes intense itching (pruritus) which leads to scratching and damage of the skin (excoriation).
+The infestation may last for years without treatment and has been called the "seven year itch".

 Reviewed By: David L. Swanson, MD, Vice Chair of Medical Dermatology, Associate Professor of Dermatology, Mayo Medical School, Scottsdale, AZ.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.